 The barrel

-Once I said, that I’ve made the barrel from glass chemical dropper Φ10 mm.
-After some tests I had made it happened to be an optimal diameter.
-If you don’t have a glass pipe, or you’re afraid the projectile may break it, use a plastic pen or something like this (however I didn’t test this idea).
-Glass is better, because it’s hard, smooth and resistant to attrition.
-You may grease the barrel inside, to decrease the resistance.
+My barrel is made of a glass chemical dropper with a diameter of 10 mm.
+After some tests, I determined that this is the optimal diameter.
+If you don’t have a glass pipe, or you’re afraid the projectile may break it, use a plastic pen or something similar, though I haven’t tested this idea.
+Glass seems to be better because it’s hard, smooth, and resistant to wear caused by the rapidly accelerating projectile.
+You may grease the inside of the barrel to decrease the resistance a bit.

-So you have the pipe.
-Now you have to cut it.
-It should be about 10 cm long (if yours is 7–13 cm, don’t cut it, it’s too risky).
-At first, mark by waterproof marker, where will you cut.
-To protect the pipe and yourself, wind an insulating tape several times round the both endings of the barrel.
-Now take a diamond glass cutter and roll it many times on the planned endings.
+So, you have the glass pipe.
+Now, you need to cut it to be about 10 cm long (if yours is between 7–13 cm, don’t cut it at all, it’s too risky).
+First, mark the places you’ll be cutting using a waterproof marker.
+To protect the pipe and yourself from the glass shards, wrap insulating tape several times around both ends of the barrel.
+Next, take a diamond glass cutter and roll it a few times around the markings.
 WARNING!
 Now be very CAREFUL.
-It’s a critical moment.
-Break the endings carefully.
-Now they are very sharp, so protect them using an insulating tape.
+This is a critical moment.
+Carefully break the ends.
+You may also tap lightly on the end with a wooden stick.
+The ends are quite sharp, so you may want to grind them using sandpaper or cover them with insulating tape.

 The coil

-After you make the barrel, it’s time to wind a coil.
-At first, you have to make a carcass.
-You need a piece of paper and cardboard, scissors, a insulating tape and a good glue.
-Cut a 5 x 10 cm rectangle from paper, wind it on the barrel (not tightly) and wind the tape on it.
-Make 2 cardboard rectangles with 11 mm holes inside.
-Stick them to both sides of the carcass.
-Make two 1 mm holes on each side for wire.
+When you’re done with the barrel, it’s time to make the coil.
+First, you need to make a bobbin.
+On the bobbin, you’ll wind the copper wire.
+You’ll need a piece of hard paper, cardboard, scissors, insulating tape, and strong glue.
+Cut a 5 x 10 cm rectangle from paper, wind it around the barrel, and secure it with tape.
+The cylinder should fit tightly on the barrel, but it must still be possible to slide it left and right.
+Cut two cardboard rectangles with 11 mm holes in the middle.
+Glue them to both ends of the bobbin.
+Punch two 1 mm holes for the wire on each side.

 Now you can wind the coil.
 Mine has five layers.
-I’ve wound the whole carcass, so it has approximately 250 turns.
-Protect each layer using the insulating tape.
-Measure the resistance of the coil.
-Mine has about 0.5 Ω. Don’t forget to leave 20 cm endings to connect the coil to the rest of the coilgun.
+I filled the entire bobbin with the wire, the coil has approximately 250 turns.
+Cover each layer with insulating tape.
+Measure the resistance of the coil to ensure it has no breaks or shorts.
+Mine has about 0.5 ohms.
+Don’t forget to leave 20 cm of wire at both ends to connect the coil to the rest of the coilgun.

-The energy that is transferred to the coil when you press the trigger is accumulated in the capacitor set.
-More capacitance your set will have, better effects will you achieve.
-It should be at least 2000 μF at the voltage of 400 V. There’s no risk of overkill, up to value of 8000 μF.
-The capacitors will discharge before the projectile reaches the center of the coil.
+The energy transferred to the coil when you press the trigger is stored in the capacitor bank.
+The more capacitance your bank has, the higher the performance you will achieve.
+It should be at least 2000 µF assuming the voltage is 400 V. There’s no risk of overkill, up to a value of 8000 µF.
+The current during launch is so high that the capacitors will discharge long before the projectile reaches the center of the coil.

-For countries, where the power line voltage is 115 V AC.
-You can connect all of your 200 V capacitors in parallel.
-In this way, your set will have the capacity twice as big as my one.
-It won’t compensate the difference with my set, but it’s better than nothing (it’s better to increase the voltage than capacity, because voltage is squared in the energy equation, you can see it below).
+For countries where the power line voltage is 115 V AC: You can connect all of your 200 V capacitors in parallel.
+This way, your bank will have twice the capacity of mine.
+It won’t compensate for the difference in voltage, but it’s better than nothing.
+To maximize the stored energy, it’s better to increase the voltage rather than the capacity, because voltage is squared in the energy equation.

 Connecting everything together